-Anyway, we chose a road trip to Toulouse as our first destination.
+We chose a road trip to Toulouse as our first destination.
 I have always wanted to visit Toulouse.
 I once had a French teacher who told me that she found the people of Toulouse to be so friendly, which was in stark contrast to the people of Paris.

 However, my french teacher was not wrong.
 The people of Toulouse and really anywhere we went in the south of France were very friendly.

 To me, Toulouse is the French version of Seville.
-The city feels charming, with low rise flats, distinct french aesthetics, and a lot of restoration happening. the central old town is kept clean and inviting with beautiful shops, restaurants, and tourist services.
+The city feels charming, with low rise flats, distinct french aesthetics, and a lot of restoration happening.
+The central old town is kept clean and inviting with beautiful shops, restaurants, and tourist services.

 A few things I noticed were the lack of americano coffees and the quietness…let me explain.

 Saint Georges place is a well-kept square with a children’s play area and many restaurants with loads of outdoor seating.
 However, it was quiet?